pawelQHD/spring.pawel.demo.one/README.md

 This was a mistake because the field was initialised too early, way before the user was logged in.

-Because of this the field was null and it took me a while to realise why it was null.
+Because of this the field was null, and it took me a while to realise why it was null.

 I ended up moving this line of code right into the method.
 This way we will always retrieve the user when we need it instead of trying to make it available globally.